Rideau brothers: 2001 Standoff

 In October 2001, NOPD began a 28-hour search for Joseph Rideau, for an outstanding warrant.
-Joseph was finally spotted infront of the DeGaulle Manor Apartments October 27 in a car and a chase ensued in which dozens of shots were fired from the rear of the car.
+Joseph was finally spotted in front of the DeGaulle Manor Apartments October 27 in a car and a chase ensued in which dozens of shots were fired from the rear of the car.
 During the chase, officers of the Crescent City Connection Police Department joined the pursuit, and shots were fired at them.
-The police were unable to stop the car as they were out gunned by high-powered assault rifles which helped them escaped to a getaway vehicle.
+The police were unable to stop the car as they were out gunned by high-powered assault rifles which helped them escape to a getaway vehicle.

 Later that day authorities tracked down the gateway car in front of a home in Algiers.
-Upon entering the home, While some officers provided a shield for the other officers, the shielded officers shot tear gas canisters into the residence.
+Upon entering the home, while some officers provided a shield for the other officers, the shielded officers shot tear gas canisters into the residence.
 After the canisters were deployed, the officers heard the sound of shots from an AK-47 assault rifle.
 Officers pulled back into safer positions.
 Around daybreak, the brothers emerged from the residence.
 Whiteness stated Joseph was armed with an AK-47 assault rifle with a scope and a.75-round banana clip.
 The rifle was identified at the trial.
 Both brothers armed with rifles.
 Joseph shielded himself from the police with a female hostage.
 According to police, Joseph held the assault rifle to the women's head and ignored orders to surrender.
 After a 12-hour standoff Joseph was killed by a sniper.
 Christopher later surrendered and was arrested for attempted murder, carjacking, kidnapping and armed robbery.